aclemons/emailrelay/doc/reference.md

 E-MailRelay also has a `--client-filter` option that enables processing of e-mail messages just before they are forwarded, rather than after they are stored.
-The disadvantage is that by then it is too late to notify the submitting SMTP client of any processing failures, so in many store-and-forward applications using `--filter` is more useful.
+The disadvantage is that by then it is too late to notify the submitting SMTP client of any processing failures so in many store-and-forward applications using `--filter` is more useful.
 The special exit code of 100 can be used to ignore the current message, and 102 to stop scanning for more spooled messages after processing the current one (eg. for simple rate-limiting).

 Bear in mind the following points when writing `--filter` programs:

 * The standard input and output are not used; the message filenames are passed on the command-line.
 * Programs are run with a reduced set of environment variables.
 * Message files use CR-LF line terminators.
-* Envelope files will have a file extension of `.new` or `.busy` when the program runs.
+* Envelope files will have a file extension of `.new` or `.busy` when the filter runs.
 * Content files on Linux/Unix might be hard-linked if using `--filter=split:`.
 * On Linux/Unix the filter runs as an unprivileged user unless using `--user=root`.